{{ propApi.closeIcon }}

 {{ propApi.expandedIcon }} {{ propApi.collapsedIcon }}

-In developing safe systems of work for high-risk construction activities, PCBUs should consider only the use of competent people when working at heights that may cause injury.
+In developing safe systems of work for high risk construction work, PCBUs should consider only the use of competent people when working at heights that may cause injury.

 A competent person is defined as ‘a person who has acquired through training, qualifications or experience the knowledge and skills to carry out the task’.
 For instance, a carpenter or apprentice carpenter who has completed a recognised training course in roof framing generally receives training on the safe use of tools and equipment, working at heights and sequencing of the erection of roof trusses as part of that training.

-Subject to an appropriate amount of onsite experience, such as person would generally be regarded as a competent person and therefore able to work at heights.
+Subject to an appropriate amount of onsite experience, such a person would generally be regarded as a competent person and therefore able to work at heights.

 Publication